horseshoe7/HSKenBurnsView/README.md

 Known Issues

-* I wrote this in 6 hours.
+* I wrote this in 8 hours.
-* Switching Array sources in the demo can cause NSRangeExceptions.
-Must investigate further...
 * I cheated a bit and disallow adding subviews.
 Please add subviews to a common superview.
 * Not tested with images from the Assets Library.
 Borrowed old functioning code from somewhere else.
 * Haven't profiled yet, so don't know how efficient this all is.